apache/beam/website/www/site/content/en/contribute/postcommits-policies-details.md

 ## A flaky test is a critical/P1 issue {#flake_is_failing}

-Flaky tests are considered failing tests, and fixing a flaky test is a critical/P1 issue.
+Flaky tests are considered as failing tests, and fixing a flaky test is a critical/P1 issue.

 Flaky tests are tests that randomly succeed or fail while using the same code